Welcome

 • The influence of Burke in the thought of Keynes and Hayek.

-I received the Buckley Institute’s 2024 Lux et Veritas Faculty Prize, which “recognizes a Yale faculty member who actively fosters intellectual diversity for students in and out of the classroom.”
-I was also the 2020 winner of the Acton Institute’s Novak Award, awarded annually to one young scholar conducting research on the connection between liberty and virtue.
-I live in Connecticut with my wife and two daughters.
-I enjoy rooting for Boston sports teams and playing Scrabble, chess, and pickup basketball in my spare time.
+I received the Buckley Institute’s 2024 Lux et Veritas Faculty Prize, which “recognizes a Yale faculty member who actively fosters intellectual diversity for students in and out of the classroom;” the 2024 Heritage Foundation Freedom and Opportunity Academic Prize, which awards scholars conducting research “related to freedom, opportunity, and traditional American values”; and the 2020 winner of the Acton Institute’s Novak Award, which is awarded annually to one young scholar conducting research on the connection between liberty and virtue.
+I am married to my college sweetheart and have two young daughters (with a third on the way!).
+In my free time I enjoy rooting for Boston professional sports teams, playing Scrabble and chess, and beating his students at pickup basketball.

 Leave a Reply